 A recent trend in blogging that's going to be mainstream very soon is to have your very own Q&A website related to the same topic your blog is about.
 This comes very handy for webmaster because of recently launched solutions and very convenient for readers because they can ask and answer stuff in a well-known environment, among a community they like.
-Before reading the reviews of the solutions we found so far, be sure to check out Inspired Forum to see what I'm talking about.
+Before reading the reviews of the solutions we found so far.

 Everyone has questions they need answered.
 What better place then to ask them within a community that's focused and geared towards the fundamentals of what you're asking.
 Why not ask a question (i.e.) on technology in a place where those who are most knowledgeable on the subject can have but a simple chance, to answer it?
 And it doesn't stop there, why not engage in the exchange of questions and answers within a community that can lead to the growth of your reputation, allow you to become more knowledgeable, and one that gives you the opportunity to network with a variation of talents such as yourself?
 This is what you and your customers are seeking.
 A way for you to create an influx of interaction while attending to your customers needs.
 I use this term loosely, as customers can be the visitors that arrive to your website, clients, opportunists, or a combination of all sorts that are waiting for someway to interact with you or one another.
 In a world where the wealth of knowledge is considered power, can your customers questions afford not to have the chance at an answer?